 Can ephemeral/quasi-ephemeral messages ever be recovered?

 The ability to recover ephemeral messages is always case-dependent.
-After assessing your case, qualified eDiscovery providers like First Legal will use the latest technology to retrieve any remaining artefacts.
+After assessing your case, qualified eDiscovery providers like First Legal will use the latest technology to retrieve any remaining artifacts.

 Thanks for reading!
 We hope these tips have given you some insight into the usage and impacts of ephemeral messaging.
 It is likely that content-expiring data will continue to impact investigators, attorneys, and courts in the years to come.
-If you enjoyed this article, let us know on social media!
+If you enjoyed this article, check out our next blog “How Remote Working Has Changed Digital Forensics Practices”

 Please don’t hesitate to contact us with any questions or concerns.
 At First Legal, we’re here for you from File Thru Trial™!